Eliminate Inefficiencies From Your IT Compliance Program

 Whenever an organization is facing a threat that does not stay still, it is important for security and compliance teams to work closely with other parts of the business to understand how employees and operating units are responding to those threats.
 Compliance and security teams need to devote plenty of time to understanding which processes need additional control and appropriate mitigation.

-Unfortunately, because many security and compliance teams are struggling just to get through all the audits they have to pass, and are unable to devote the time needed to respond to emerging threats.
+Unfortunately, many security and compliance teams are struggling just to get through all the audits they have to pass, and are unable to devote the time needed to respond to emerging threats.

 “The only time when we are confident in our security posture is right after our audit,” said a director of product security and compliance at a midsize B2B company in the technology industry.

-Creating a More Sustainable and Efficient
+Creating a More Sustainable and Efficient IT Compliance Program: Top Five Actions

 If your goal is to reduce risks, improve your security posture, and eliminate inefficiencies and redundancies from your compliance program, there are five actions you should prioritize.